Jadontalis/Jadontalis/README.md

 * Java, C, JavaScript, React Frameworks, a lil linting in TypeScript, & R + RStudio.
 I would love to dive more into languages & frameworks like Ruby + Ruby on Rails, HTMX, and languages like GO and RUST to supplement my backend programming journey.

 __About Me__
 * Most of my free time is spent with my girlfriend, going outdoors with my husky puppy Mishka, or working on my cars.
 I'm a big Star Trek fan, and I also have a YouTube channel dedicated to making car content under the handle "jaden-hampton".
-I am also an ACM member through the Montana State University chapter.
+I am also an ACM member through the MSU chapter.

 <------------------------------------//\\------------------------------------------>